hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 Le pantalon is performed twice; first, the top and bottom couples perform the figure, and then the side couples do the same.

-L'ete is performed four times; first, the leading lady and opposite gentleman perform the figure; second, the first gentleman and opposite lady third, the lady at the right of top and opposite gentleman; and lastly, the gentleman at the right of top and opposite lady.
+L'été is performed four times; first, the leading lady and opposite gentleman perform the figure; second, the first gentleman and opposite lady third, the lady at the right of top and opposite gentleman; and lastly, the gentleman at the right of top and opposite lady.

-La poule is performed four times, in the same order as L’Ete’.
+La poule is performed four times, in the same order as L’été.

 La trenise is performed four times; first, the top couple perform the figure; second, the bottom couple; third, the couple at right of top; and lastly, the fourth couple.

-La pastorale is performed four times, in the same order as La Trenise.
+La pastorale is performed four times, in the same order as La trenise.

 La finale is performed four times, in the same order as L’Ete’.